|

 One of the main causes of trailer sway is not having a large enough percentage

 of trailer tongue weight compared to gross trailer weight.
-Minimum tongue
+Usually tongue

-weight is around 10 percent of the trailer's gross weight. (some sources
+weight is 10 to 15 percent of the trailer's gross weight.
+To help prevent

 the trailer from swaying back and forth, a few things can be done.
 Try